near/docs/docs/3.tutorials/auction/3-nft.md

 ## Listing the NFT

 When we create an auction we need to list the NFT.
 To specify which NFT is being auctioned off we need the account ID of the NFT contract and the token ID of the NFT.
-We will specify these when the contract is initialized; amend `init` as such:
+We will specify these when the contract is initialized; amend `init` to add `nft_contract` and `token_id` as such:

 <Tabs groupId="code-tabs">